GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

     (in units specified in **-T**) to generate the individual file names, otherwise we use time in years with no unit.
-Alternatively, if you use **-G+d** we do not make any flexure calculations but instead we take the chosen transfer function given the parameters you selected and evaluate it for a range of wavenumbers.
-    See the note on transfer functions below.
+Alternatively, if you use **-G+d** we do not make any flexure calculations but instead we take the chosen transfer function given the parameters you selected and evaluate it for a range of wavenumbers and times; see the note on transfer functions below.

 Optional Arguments
 ------------------